LANarea/SPLRequest/README.md

 -----------

 Some (local) settings need to be applied before you can use this script:

+First we need the options pane.
+- Open StudioPlaylist Studio,
+- Open the Options window (Ctrl+O or View > Options)

+1. Enable the connection with SPL from the outside:
+- On the left, select the tab named "Communications",
-- Set Port for TCP connections to Station Playlist Studio
+- Set the port for TCP connections to Station Playlist Studio
-- Set path of files that are requestable
+- You don't need to set the "Send Response" value, as far as I know
+- Optionally, but preferably, set an IP Restriction (to the same IP as where the script is running)
 - Possibly: Forward the previously mentioned port so it's reachable from your public IP.
-(To be continued.)
+This option can be found in your Router's settings or via your ISP

+2. Set which directories to make public:
+- On the left, select the tab named "Folder Locations"
+- The input box next to the "Search Folders" label contains the folders where this script can cruise through
+- Don't forget to enable the checkbox for "Include subfolders"

 Usage